-Leica CL versus Sony A7
+Leica CL vs Sony A7

-The Leica CL (Typ 7323) and the Sony Alpha A7 are two digital cameras that were officially introduced, respectively, in November 2017 and October 2013.
+The Leica CL (Typ 7323) and the Sony Alpha A7 are two digital cameras that were announced, respectively, in November 2017 and October 2013.
 Both the CL and the A7 are mirrorless interchangeable lens cameras that are based on an APS-C (CL) and a full frame (A7) sensor.
-The Leica has a resolution of 24.1 megapixel, whereas the Sony provides 24 MP.
+The Leica has a resolution of 24.1 megapixels, whereas the Sony provides 24 MP.

 Body comparison: Leica CL vs Sony A7